kallaway/100-days-of-code/r1-log.md

 Feelings: After reading one article, and listening to happiness tips, I am feeling much better.
 I will keep this attitude.
 I am moving slowly; but I am learning everyday; so I accept it and I will move on like this.

+Day 38: January 10, 2020

+Today's Progress: I started with FreeCodeaCamp Es6, I couldn't understand very well from tutoria, I watched youtube videos and supplemented with Linkedin Learning course.
+I didn't move on so much; because topic are so new.
+Then I started learning debugging and refactoring the code.
+I watched some videos about those and practiced with my project.
+I used plunker, too.

+Feelings: It was so good, I managed to do yoga for an hour and meditated half an hour with self-help tips.
+I need to implement those tips to my life.